TrevorAC99/RustForOS/README.md

 These are some examples of Rust code showcasing features that might be useful if Rust were to replace C in the Operating Systems class at the University of Wisconsin Oshkosh.
-Currently, `allocate` and `alloc_unsafe` have code examples, the other projects are hello world placeholders for now.
+Currently, `allocate`, `alloc_unsafe`, and `concurrency` have code examples, the other projects are hello world placeholders for now.

 ## `allocate`